justfriend/Implementing-Domain-Driven-Design-zh/docs/ch4.md

 For sure, SaaSOvation did not need every architectural influence all at once, but its teams needed to choose wisely from the options available to them.

-## INTERVIEWING THE SUCCESSFUL CIO
+## 4.1 INTERVIEWING THE SUCCESSFUL CIO 采访一个成功的 CIO

 To give a bit of a perspective on why each of the architectural influences discussed in the chapter might be used, we’re going to leap a decade into the future and talk to SaaSOvation’s CIO.
 While the company’s beginnings were humble, architectural decision helped it succeed each step of the way.
 Let’s tune in to the program TechMoney, with Anchor Maria Finance-Ilmundo . . .